 Attributes is not a set phase but once you get to phase 4 you can begin to introduce them.

 What do I need to start PECS?

-You don’t need many to get started as you are only at phase one.
+You don’t need many PECS cards to get started as you are only at phase one.
 Once you have identified a few reinforces make up some cards.
-The cards I use are 4cm squared and I use symbols, it is recommended that you use symbols rather than photos as they allow for more generalisation.
-Having said that we did initially start with photos of the objects and my son was happy when we transitioned from photos to symbols but this can be hard for some children.
+The cards I use are 4cm squared and I use symbols.
+It is recommended that you use symbols rather than photos as they allow for more generalisation.
+Having said that we did initially start with photos of the objects.
+My son was happy when we transitioned from photos to symbols but this can be hard for some children.